sseanik/Career-Fairs-Connect/README.md

 It will use local sqlite database and set it up on the first run.

 Just navigate to http://localhost:3000/ to see our app

+To see our backend endpoints via Swagger - navigate to  http://localhost:3000/swagger/